ucla-imls-open-sci/UCLA-imls-docs/index.md

 - **Getting Started**: Instructions for students and contributors on how to set up their own websites and navigate the tools we provide.
 - **Tools and Resources**: Learn about the tools developed by the project, including lesson templates, collaborative workflows, and technical infrastructure.
-- **Project Overview**: Detailed information about the goals, milestones, and outcomes of the UCLA IMLS Open Science Project.

 ## Useful Links